zaoyang/30-days-of-web-development/day-25/day-25.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# File Paths Part I
+# Relative File Path vs Absolute File Paths

 > File Paths are grammar's equivalent to the words "except" and "accept."
 People don't _really_ know the difference, they guess and hope for the best 🤞.